rowieg/movie-catalog-example/README.md

 # What we need to do

+## First steps

+* There is a bug: our javascript is not working
+* There is a bug: the existing movies are still displayed

 ## Improve the UI
 * should work on desktop aswell
 * should use custom selection
 * (should use custom dropdown style)

 ## Display all the entries from the data.json file
+* add details to the card
 * all entries schould be used

 ## Improve the UX